weliveindetail/tpde/docs/main.md

 Requirements/external dependencies:

 - GNU-compatible C++20 compiler (e.g., Clang 19+, GCC 14+)
-- LLVM/Clang 19.1 or 20.1 (only for tests, TPDE-LLVM and TPDE-Encodegen)
+- LLVM/Clang 20.1 or 19.1 (only for tests, TPDE-LLVM and TPDE-Encodegen)
-  - Prefer LLVM 19.1.
-LLVM 20.1 should work, but tests will fail due to different code generation.
+  - Prefer LLVM 20.1.
+LLVM 19.1 should work, but tests will fail due to different code generation.
   - Note: for tests, also the LLVM tools (`lit`, `llc`, `llvm-objdump`, `FileCheck`, etc.) are required.
 - Python 3.10+
 - Other dependencies are bundled as submodules.